 A/N: This story takes place immediately after the Deathly Hallows Epilogue and it is compliant.
 It is also an H/Hr story - their friendship, their subtly deteriorating home lives, and the search for authenticity with each other.
-It will eventually be rated M for sex and language.
-Hope you enjoy this first taste!
+It will eventually be rated M. Hope you enjoy this first taste!

 Unlike a Sister

 I love her like a sister and I reckon she feels the same way about me.
 It's always been like that.
 I thought you knew.